The latest reproduction number (R) and growth rate of coronavirus (COVID-19) in the UK.

 |Region||R||Growth rate % per day|

-It is SAGE’s expert view, however, that this week’s estimates are reliable, and that there is widespread growth of the epidemic across the country.
+It is SAGE’s expert view, however, that this week’s estimates are reliable.

 Estimates for R and growth rates are shown as a range, and the true values are likely to lie within this range.